 Vegan hiking lunch

 Lunch is a tricky meal to pull off when backpacking.
 Not only will you already be tired and grimy from half a day of activity, but you’ll also want to get going again as soon as possible.
-That means quick vegan meals are prepared with minimal effort.
+That means quick and easy vegan meals are prepared with minimal effort.
 You’ll want to reduce unpacking/packing to a minimum, which means taking cooking out of the equation.

 However, it should still be substantial enough to refuel your tank and keep you going till dinner.